Call 352-378-5655 or email email@example.com with updates and additions.

 Veterans for Peace Anti-war organization that raises awareness of the detriments of militarism and war as well as seeking peaceful and effective alternatives.
 Meets first Wednesday of every month at 7 pm.
 352-375-2563, http://vfpgainesville.org/

-WGOT 94.7 LP-FM Community low-power radio station operating as part of the Civic Media Center. email@example.com,
+WGOT 94.7 LP-FM Community low-power radio station operating as part of the CMC. email@example.com, www.wgot.org

-World Socialist Party of the United States (WSP-US) can be contacted by anyone wanting to know more about Marxian socialism and the WSPUS’s efforts to transform the dog-eat-dog – Devil take the hindmost world created by capitalism into a democratically arranged world society of equality at firstname.lastname@example.org.
+World Socialist Party of the United States (WSP-US) welcomes anyone wanting to know more about Marxian socialism and our efforts to transform the dog-eat-dog–Devil take the hindmost world–created by capitalism into a democratically arranged world society of equality at email@example.com.
 Upon request the Party will provide membership applications,htttp://wspus.org D